robertoalonsotrillo/_Demiurge_/README.md

 2. The **[DESCRIPTOR MODEL](https://github.com/buganart/descriptor-transformer)** extracts a series of MFCC descriptor strings (.json) from the audio files in the `PREDICTOR DB` and the sequencer, which is the time series prediction model in the current repository, generates projected descriptor sequences based on that data.

 3. As the predicted descriptors are just statistical values and need to be converted back to audio, a query engine matches the predicted descriptors based on the   `PREDICTOR DB` with those extracted from the `RAW GENERATED AUDIO DB`.
-The model then replaces the audio reference taken from the the `RAW GENERATED AUDIO DB` of the matched extracted descriptors with that of the predicted descriptors, merging and combining it into an output prediction audio file (.wav).
+The model then replaces the macthed with the predicted descriptors using the audio reference from the `RAW GENERATED AUDIO DB`, merging and combining the resultant sound sequences into an output prediction audio file (.wav).

 ## Training (SEQUENCER GAN)